If you are looking for fun things to do in Lafayette, LA, then you are in the right place!

 Many people wonder if Lafayette, Louisiana is worth a visit, and I am here to tell you that it is!

-Explore the Acadian culture, stuff yourself with Cajun food, and catch live Zydeco music while exploring this fabulous city.
+Explore the Acadian culture, enjoy Cajun food, and catch live Zydeco music while exploring this fabulous city.

 A visit to Lafayette offers an amazingly unique and fun time for anyone willing to have a good time!

-While you can see Lafayette on a day trip from New Orleans, I recommend spending several days in the city to experience all that Lafayette has to offer.
+While you can see Lafayette on a day trip from New Orleans, I recommend spending several days in the city to experience all that Lafayette offers.

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As Amazon Associates, we earn from qualifying purchases.

 Things to do in Lafayette, LA

 Acadian Cultural Center- Jean Lafitte National Historic Park